So you want to get consulting clients fast?

 The most successful consultants and companies have a very clear focus early on.
 It’s how they make a name for themselves.
 It’s how they establish their brand and became known as authorities.

-Once you’re clear on WHO your ideal client is and you’ve really FOCUSED down to ensure you’re going after the right ideal client it’s time to find them.
+Once you’re clear on WHO your ideal client is and you’ve FOCUSED down to ensure you’re going after the right ideal client, it’s time to find them.

 Marketing isn’t about choosing a popular tactic.
 Just because one type of marketing is working for someone else doesn’t mean it will work for you.

-So before you dive into deciding what marketing tactic you’re going to ask yourself, “where are my ideal clients?”
+Before you dive into deciding what marketing tactic you’re going to use, ask yourself, “where are my ideal clients?”

 Where can you get in front of them?

 To get more clients you want to get your message in front of them: